 Remember that retraining a rescue dog to walk on a leash properly takes time.
 Don’t expect a quick change in the behavior and be patient above all.

-What about your dog?
+What about your older dog?
 Does he pull the leash?
 How did you leash train him?
 Give us your advice in the comments.